manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/PRIDE AND PREJUDICE.md

 ### Elizabeth is an exception from the women in her times
 1. Elizabeth is quick witted, confident, and intelligent.
-	- during her times, girl were a little introverted, less spoken. but Elizabeth is sharp with her
+	- during her times, girl were a little introverted, less spoken. but Elizabeth is sharp with her words, she is quick witted, and she knows how to defend herself in a conversation.
+2. Elizabeth enjoys physical activity, especially walking.
+	-